 - c.
 Information from investment services: This information typically includes dispassionate reviews of a company's operations, its successes and failures, important management changes, the industry in which it operates, and prospects for the future.
 This information typically also includes an overall rating for a particular company such as "hold," "accumulate," or "sell."
-Whether or not such ratings are "sufficient" to convince a student to buy stocks is a personal matter, but certainly the information might be considered more useful than the simple facts or historical values provided in items 1 and 2 above. - d.
+Whether or not such ratings are "sufficient" to convince a student to buy stocks is a personal matter, but certainly the information might be considered more useful than the simple facts or historical values provided in items a and b above. - d.
 A large number of dry facts about a company are rarely as informative as an objective analysis of it and a recommendation to "buy" or "sell" its stock.
-After performing this exercise, students should have a much better feel for the difference between "data" and "information." - 1-18.
-This problem requires students to do some research on the Internet about suspicious activity reporting.
-Specifically, the question asks students to indicate what types of activities the various banks, casinos, and so forth, should watch for.
-Another example is insurance companies and fraudulent claims.
-At this website we find an interesting instance of this type of suspicious activity:
+After performing this exercise, students should have a much better feel for the difference between "data" and "information."